Story by: Joyce Retz on May 30, 2019

-“Water-damaged lungs may not function normally and the person’s oxygen level may decrease,” said April R. Mattingly, M.D., pediatrician with Norton Community Medical Associates – Crestwood.
+“Water-damaged lungs may not function normally and the person’s oxygen level may decrease,” said April R. Mattingly, M.D., pediatrician with Norton Community Medical Group – Crestwood.
 “Respiratory problems can develop and can become irreversible in a matter of hours.”

 From bike safety to preventing heat illnesses, Norton Children’s Prevention & Wellness has tips and advice to keep you and your family safe.